MicrosoftDocs/architecture-center/docs/microservices/domain-analysis.md

 ms.custom: microservices
 ---

-# Designing microservices: Domain analysis
+# Using domain analysis to model microservices

 One of the biggest challenges of microservices is to define the boundaries of individual services.
 The general rule is that a service should do "one thing" &mdash; but putting that rule into practice requires careful thought.
 There is no mechanical process that will produce the "right" design.
 You have to think deeply about your business domain, requirements, and goals.
 Otherwise, you can end up with a haphazard design that exhibits some undesirable characteristics, such as hidden dependencies between services, tight coupling, or poorly designed interfaces.
-In this chapter, we take a domain-driven approach to designing microservices.
+This article shows a domain-driven approach to designing microservices.

+This article uses a drone delivery service as a running example.
+You can read more about the scenario and the corresponding reference implementation [here](./drone-delivery.md).

+## Introduction

 Microservices should be designed around business capabilities, not horizontal layers such as data access or messaging.
 In addition, they should have loose coupling and high functional cohesion.
 Microservices are *loosely coupled* if you can change one service without requiring other services to be updated at the same time.
 A microservice is *cohesive* if it has a single, well-defined purpose, such as managing user accounts or tracking delivery history.
 A service should encapsulate domain knowledge and abstract that knowledge from clients.
 For example, a client should be able to schedule a drone without knowing the details of the scheduling algorithm or how the drone fleet is managed.